WWF SmackDown! 2: Know Your Role

 - Undertaker's is immensely similar to his in-game outfit, but with sunglasses and a navy-blue bandanna.

 Austin and Vince's are both used in Season cinematics, whereas Undertaker's accessories are never seen in-game.
 The parts necessary to recreate them are available in Create-A-Superstar as Standard, Original parts.
 The cutscene Stone Cold, if played, uses Vince McMahon's TitanTron.
-It is possible that Undertaker's accessories are intended for cutscenes relating to his return at Judgment Day pay-per-view, meaning he could be intended to be unlocked at the end of said PPV, just like Austin was unlocked after Backlash.
+It is possible that Undertaker's accessories are intended for cutscenes involving him on a motorcycle.

 Corrupted Character Portrait

 A significantly corrupted duplicate of Rikishi's portrait is grouped with a number of miscellaneous graphics, occurring much later within the internal order than the rest of the character portraits.
 The heavy corruption of the image makes it impossible to determine whether this was an unrefined graphic removed and replaced by a newer variant, a placeholder of some sort, or intended to house a new character altogether.

 The order of the character portraits is rather well-defined in the games' C2 file, scrolling from Superstars in a consistent internal order up to player-created wrestlers.
 However, two duplicates of the "generic male" portrait are inter-spliced into the Superstar images seemingly at random.
 However, looking at the internal character order, the exact positions of these duplicates coincide perfectly with where Big Show and Ken Shamrock are located in the game's memory!
 Indeed, this is one of factors why both has a possibility of showing up in the Royal Rumble, despite not being accessible normally and clearly not being complete characters.
 This is further backed up by the August prototype.